Israeli army: Soldier killed by rock during West Bank raid

 JERUSALEM (AP) - An Israeli soldier was killed on Tuesday morning during a West Bank arrest raid when a rock thrown off a rooftop struck him in the head, the military said.

-The military typically carries out such predawn raids against wanted militants in the West Bank, occasionally encountering local resistance but the killing of a soldier is rare.
+The military typically carries out such predawn raids against wanted militants in the West Bank, occasionally encountering local resistance, but the killing of a soldier is rare and this marked the first military casualty of the year.

-The military said 21-year-old Amit Ben-Yigal was on “operational activity” near the West Bank city of Jenin when a large rock was thrown off a rooftop and struck him on the head.
+The military said 21-year-old Staff Sgt.
+Amit Ben-Yigal was on routine “operational activity” near the West Bank city of Jenin when a large rock was thrown off a rooftop and struck him on the head.
 A search was on for the attacker.

+Lt.
+Col. Jonathan Conricus, a military spokesman, said the forces had completed their mission and were leaving the village of Yaabed when the soldier was struck.
+He called the village a “known hotbed of militant activity.”
+He said the soldier was wearing a protective helmet and was quickly evacuated for medical treatment but later died of his wounds.

+Prime Minister Benjamin Netanyahu sent condolences to the soldier’s family and vowed that “Israel’s long arm would reach the terrorist” behind the attack.

 Israel has seen a series of shootings, stabbings and car-ramming attacks in recent years, mostly carried out by lone attackers with no apparent links to armed groups.
 Hamas and other Palestinian militant groups have praised the attacks but have not claimed responsibility for them.
+The most recent such attack came two weeks ago, on Israel’s Memorial Day, when a Palestinian teenager stabbed an Israeli woman outside a shopping center before he was shot and wounded by a bystander.

-Wednesday’s raid was aimed at arresting four Palestinians wanted for stone-throwing at Israeli vehicles and other recent attacks.
+Tuesday’s raid was aimed at arresting four Palestinians wanted for stone-throwing at Israeli vehicles and other recent attacks.
 It comes a day after Israeli forces demolished the home of a Palestinian accused of being behind a deadly blast in the West Bank last year.

+Israel says 22-year-old Qassem Barghouti carried out the attack last August that killed 17-year-old Israeli Rina Shnerb and wounded her father and brother near the settlement of Dolev.
+As the demolition took place Monday, dozens of Palestinians burned tires and hurled rocks and firebombs toward Israeli troops.
+Several Palestinians were wounded in the ensuing clashes.

+The uptick comes as U.S. Secretary of State Mike Pompeo is expected to arrive Wednesday for a quick visit to discuss Israeli plans to annex large parts of the West Bank as early as this summer.

 Sign up for Daily Newsletters